crystal-lang/crystal-book/syntax_and_semantics/literals/string.md

 In this case, leading whitespace is not included in the resulting string.

-If you need to write a string that has many double quotes, parenthesis, or similar characters, you can use alternative literals:
+If you need to write a string that has many double quotes, parentheses, or similar characters, you can use alternative literals:

 ```crystal